 Spinnaker - A large sail used in dead calms to keep the crew busy.

-Spring line - A rope purchased at the begining of the season.
+Spring line - A rope purchased at the beginning of the season.

 Square rigger - A rigger over 30.